Raq1/TR7AE-Mesh-Editor/README.md

 ## Known limits

 - The limit of vertex count for one entire model is 21,845
-- If any material has the "Flat Shading" flag enabled, the limit of Virtual Segments (bone weighting entries) is 153
+- If any material has the "Flat Shading" flag enabled, the count of Virtual Segments (bone weighting entries) is limited to 153

 ## Credits